pkivolowitz/CSC3510-S-2023/install.md

 5. On the left of the new dialog click `Turn Windows features on or off`.
 6. Scroll down to `Windows Subsystem for Linux`.
 7. Ensure this is checked.
-If it is not, checking it will enbable WSL.
+If it is not, checking it will enable WSL.
 8. Hit OK and close settings related windows.

-There is a tiny change your computer BIOS might need to enable Virtualization Technology.
+There is a tiny chance your computer BIOS might need to enable Virtualization Technology.
 You won't find out until much later.
 Modern machine need this less and less.